EPTLLC/Brabus-Stories/forgive.md

 Night.
 Chaos, stretchers.
 Anna in medical uniform saves the teenager.
 Face tired, hair carelessly gathered.
 Clock ticks like Irena's.
 She sees the drawing in his hand, lines, face.
 Pulls back the sheet, sees Leon.

 Ryan, eyes tired, approaches.
 Are you Anna?
-Leo talked about you.
+Leon spoke about you.
 About his mother who died.
 About the kid with cerebral palsy he bullied.
 He remembered them all the time.
 Hands over a crumpled envelope: This was with him.
 Anna opens: letter, Forgive, photo, she's smiling, photo booth, edges bent.
 Anna nods, clutching the envelope.
 Clock ticks.
 Inside, silence remained.
 And with it—peace.

 ## Epilogue